Tenjho Tenge: Controversy

 CMX came under a great deal of criticism from readers for its edits.
 These edits included the length and breadth of the book, censoring out anything they felt was questionable for a teen audience such as covering up or removing nudity, fanservice, and sexual innuendo as well as a removal of an omake chapter.
-This was done by a brand whose promotional material asserts that it offers "pure manga—100% the way the original Japanese creators want you to see it."
+This was done by a brand whose promotional material asserted that it offers "pure manga—100% the way the original Japanese creators want you to see it."
 One of grievances made against CMX is that the edits are not only severe, but very noticeable.
 One review states it is "possibly the most heavily censored title in the history of the North American manga industry."

 In response, protesters boycotted the edited version and even started up their own website.
 Immediately following the controversy, Jake Tarbox, group editor of CMX, resigned from the company.
 "Tarbox was widely blamed by the fan community for the censoring of Tenjho Tenge, although inside sources suggest that Tarbox was not responsible for the decision to censor the manga."
 In the face of complaints, CMX had internal discussions about the possibility of publishing an unedited version of Tenjho Tenge, but decided to complete the current version.
 At the 2007 Anime Expo, CMX announced that they planned to change Tenjho Tenges rating to Mature beginning with volume fifteen, but warned that it still would be edited, but more lightly.
 Jason Thompson declared CMX's censorship of the series one of "The Greatest Censorship Fails" in manga.